from D.Keith Pigues

 The addition of customer value data and insights were used to develop new value drivers that represent the strategic measures of customer success – what drives their growth and profit.
 These value drivers also serve as potential customer segment drivers.
 The additional drivers include the customers’ business model, growth strategy, stage of relationship, marketing prowess and others.
 Each of these represents potential opportunities to more effectively segment customers based on the factors that contribute most to their growth and profit, beyond the focus on product performance, and creates new paths to create value for customers – ways to help them make more money!

-As you consider your customers and the changes they have experienced in 2020, what are the potential new areas where they would like your help to grow or increase profit?
-What has changed in the past year?
+As you consider your customers and the changes they have experienced over the past year, what are the potential new areas where they would like your help to grow or increase profit?
+What’s changed for them?
 How have their growth and profit strategies changed?
 What are the new and different growth obstacles or accelerants that emerged over the past year?
 How can you help?

-As organizations prepare to restart growth in 2021 and beyond, getting important customer data and using it to make customer segmentation decisions more confidently will help identify where to focus to help customers most.
+As organizations are working to accelerate, getting important customer data and using it to make customer segmentation decisions more confidently will help identify where to focus to help customers most.
 This insight will help to chart the course for your growth.